Teaching Regulation Agency (TRA)

-The NCTL is an executive agency of the Department for Education which supports the quality and status of the teaching profession by ensuring that in cases of serious professional misconduct, teachers are prohibited from teaching.
+The TRA is an executive agency of the Department for Education which supports the quality and status of the teaching profession by ensuring that in cases of serious professional misconduct, teachers are prohibited from teaching.
 It therefore investigates the most serious of cases which could result in the Secretary of State issuing a teacher with a Prohibition Order.
 This prohibits the teacher from practising for either an indefinite period or for a minimum period of two years, following which there is a right to request a review.

-We are extremely experienced in advising on all legal aspects involved in cases referred to the NCTL and, in the event that the case is not settled at the stage of responding to the allegations, we are experienced in supporting a teacher up to and including the end of the process.
+We are extremely experienced in advising on all legal aspects involved in cases referred to the TRA and, in the event that the case is not settled at the stage of responding to the allegations, we are experienced in supporting a teacher up to and including the end of the process.

 If you have a similar issue, call us now on 03330 069 187.